TheRealKoeDev/Railway-Results/README.md

 Provides Monads for error handling inspired by Railway-Oriented-Programming.

-This Library allows you to handle functions that might fail or produce Errors easily by providing two paths for return values and allows you to place error creation inside of functions without the use of Exceptions or boxing of functions.
+This Library allows you to handle functions that might fail or produce Errors easily by providing two paths for return values and allows you to place error creation inside of functions without the use of Exceptions.
+Errors are passed on automatically and can be handled later without the need to box functions.

 NameSpace: KoeLib.Patterns.Railway